-- 1. Draw a sketch of the situation described in the problem and label all graph, or a table, so try to imagine the story behind it. - 2.
-Then try to visualize the process as though you were watching a movie or studying any science. - 3.
+- 1. Draw a sketch of the situation described in the problem and label all relevant quantities.
+The information may also be presented in the form of graph, or a table, so try to imagine the story behind it. - 2.
+Then try to visualize the process as though you were watching a movie or imagine how to "tell the story".
+It is a mistake to immediately search for an answer without thinking about what is happening and what physical principles are governing the process.
+Story telling is an important aspect of studying any science. - 3.
 Prepare a complete list of the given (known) and unknown variables. - 4.
 Choose the equation that matches your variables. - 5.
 Express the unknown quantity from the equation. - 6.
-When you substitute numbers, also include the units of these numbers. - 7.
-After you have finished your calculations, always check whether the answer made an error somewhere!
+When you substitute numbers, also include the units of these numbers.
+The units in your equations should then combine or cancel in such a way as to give the correct units for the result.
+If the units do not combine or cancel in the expected way, something has gone wrong with your algebra. - 7.
+After you have finished your calculations, always check whether the answer is plausible.
+For instance, if your calculation yields the result that a diver jumping off a cliff hits the water at 3000 km/h, then somebody has made an error somewhere!